 A UTM tracking code looks something like this:

 The UTM code is made up using a variety of UTM parameters.
 All of which can be added to any url and detected on a StoreConnect store, indicating the source of the referral.

 When UTM Tracking is enabled, for visitors arriving at a StoreConnect site, any UTM parameters present in the URL1 link they use to get to the store, are saved against their browser session and will remain there during the checkout process over any number of visits to that store until the checkout is complete or the user restarts their browser.

 If the visitor accesses the store again with other UTM parameters, these will be added to their existing ones.
 Thereby building a complete story of how the customer arrived at the purchase of their order.

 When a Cart is updated by that visitor (items are added or the quantity is changed) any UTM parameters in their browser session are also added to their Cart.
 If the Cart is cleared, the UTM parameters are removed from the Cart.

 When a visitor places an Order, or if the cart is saved as an abandoned cart, the UTM parameters in the Cart are saved against the Order, viewable through the Order Campaign related list in the Order layout.
 This is how campaigns can be tracked from the referral through to Order.

-StoreConnect collects this the UTM codes automatically.
+If this feature in enabled, StoreConnect collects the UTM codes automatically.